What is the best strategy to practice solving problems?

 12. When coming up with the solution and developing the implementation, it is critical to understand that there are diverse sets of people so take all ideas, demographic, regions, culture into account.

 Thinking outside the box

 The drivers of ideas, innovation and creativity are people like you and me.
-It’s currently down to people to solve a problem.
-Artificial Intelligence is proliferating, but it still can’t make a decent cup of tea, and personally, I would still prefer people to control the solution.
+It's currently down to people to solve a problem.
+Artificial Intelligence is proliferating, but it still can't make a decent cup of tea, and personally, I would still prefer people to have control of the solution.
 Not the other way round.

 The article discussed the question what is the best strategy to practice solving problems?
 We suggested a process based on a flexible twelve-step set of activities.